greggcorp/Greggcorp/_pages/speaking.md

 </div>

 # Company & team events
-Gregg has spoken about product and UX research with teams from:
+I have spoken about product and UX research with teams from:
 <div class="table-container">
   <table>
 <tr><td><a href="https://userinterview.com">User Interviews</a></td><td><a href="https://www.theatlantic.com">The Atlantic</a></td><td><a href="https://www.werkenbijrandstad.nl/nl/nl/">Randstad Group Netherlands</a></td></tr>